-Join Chris Mattia for an in-depth discussion in this video Goodbye, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Goodbye, part of Teaching Techniques: Blended Learning.

 - That brings us to the end of blended learning fundamentals.…We covered a lot of pedagogical ground and explored…many tools and techniques with the aim of creating…an empowering learning experience…for the students in your course.…One of the things that I really love about the whole…concept of blended learning is that it doesn't matter…what percentage of your course is taught…face to face versus online.…It really is about finding that right blend of pedagogy,…tools, and techniques that works best…for your students in your course.…

 That's just plain old good teaching.…As you embark on blending your next course…let me know how it goes.…You can find me on Twitter at @csmattia.…Until next time, I'm Chris Mattia…and thanks for learning with me.…